AIM-174B Gunslinger: Design

 Photos reveal that the Gunslinger is externally virtually identical to the RIM-174, apart from the marked lack of the solid-fuel rocket Mk 72 booster on the AIM-174.
-The missile will likely utilize a solid-fuel rocket engine, as carried by the RIM-174.
+The missile will likely utilize a Mk 104 solid-fuel rocket engine, as carried by the RIM-174.
 The Gunslinger may also employ warheads capable of "area effects".
 The "standard" warhead is 140 lb and consists of a high-explosive charge with blast-fragmentation properties, and is over three times the weight of an AIM-120 AMRAAM warhead, and seven times the weight of an AIM-9X Sidewinder warhead.

 Variously described as a "large" and "outsized" weapon, the Gunslinger is 1,900 lb, nearly double the weight of the AIM-54C Phoenix, and is over five times heavier than the AIM-120 AMRAAM.

 The Gunslinger is capable of speeds of at least Mach 3.5 (2,664.2 mph; 4,287.7 km/h; 1.2 km/s).